Written by 6:49 pm Blog

 Duty to Supervise

-Brokerage firms have a legal and ethical responsibility of the firm to oversee the activities of its employees, including brokers and other registered representatives, to ensure that they are acting in accordance with industry regulations and the best interests of their clients.
+Brokerage firms have a legal and ethical responsibility of the firm to oversee the activities of its employees, including brokers and other registered representatives, to ensure that they are acting in the best interests of their clients.

 When brokers violate securities laws, such as making unsuitable investments, the brokerage firm they are working with may be liable for investment losses through FINRA Arbitration.